Publisher: DTP Entertainment

 Also Available On

 You play as a Dragon Slayer in the first part of the game, but only to realize your fate is different than those that are chosen.
 As a Dragon Knight, you must seek out a way to stop the evil Damian who wants to destroy the world.
 Along the way you meet colorful characters that you must stop in order to get to Damian.
 The story is good, but it’s spread way too thin and you only get some story bits every 4-to 6 hours since sections can take so long, and you’re forced to do side quests.
 This is the #1 flaw in Draconis is that in order to do the main quests you have to be at a high enough level to even defeat those enemies, so doing almost all the side quests is mandatory.
 You can’t even enter certain areas unless you’re at a certain level because those enemies will kill you in an instant.

 You can fight and level up as normal, but deciding between three different play styles is necessary to defeat these hard-to-kill enemies.
 Either as a Knight, Mage, or Archer you can wield all three, but you specialize in just one at the beginning of the game.
-You can buy and equip weapons, armor, and even craft your own potions via different characters in the game, or once you get your alchemy lab going (no spoilers so I won’t go further into that!)
+You can buy and equip weapons, and armor, and even craft your own potions via different characters in the game, or once you get your alchemy lab going (no spoilers so I won’t go further into that!)

-The second biggest flaw in Divinity II is the fact that there is a little direction.
+The second biggest flaw in Divinity II is the fact that there is little direction.
 I had to use a guide for almost every mission because the map sucks and only shows where your main quests are.
 The logbook has no clues on where to go so you either run around for hours clueless or use a guide.
 This is a huge no-no in RPG and I hate ones that give no direction at all.
 You can fast travel around the map, thankfully, but after Oblivion’s travel system I’m spoiled so this one doesn’t seem good enough.